Dynamical System Analysis of a Five-Dimensional Cosmological Model: INTRODUCTION

 \section{INTRODUCTION}

-The idea of extra dimensions dates back to the original proposals of Kaluza and Klein (\cite{Kaluza,Klein}, and see \cite{goenner04} for a review) to unify the two known successful classical theories of their time, electromagnetic theory with the Einstein's general relativity by introducing a compact fifth dimension.
-After a long interlude, starting at seventies, the revival of interest in extra dimensions started with the formulation of theories which are considered as the candidates for being fundamental theories of matter and interactions, like string theory, which are formulated in more than three space dimensions, and the presence of these extra dimensions in these theories are forced by the mathematical consistency unlike the original proposal of Kaluza-Klein.
-Another attempt with the use of extra dimensions was the so called brane-world models \cite{rs1,rs2,add,dgp,maartens} motivated by the string/M-theory to solve particularly the hierarchy problem, based on the existence of the possibility of non-compact extra dimensions.
-The observation of the accelerated expansion of the universe \cite{perlmutter,riess} is another subject attracting much attention, and the machinery of the extra dimensions are used in this context also \cite{town03,moham,pahwa11}.
-The framework of universal extra dimensions is another way of using the extra dimensions in the cosmological setting to account for the amount and nature of dark energy \cite{appel01,bringmann1}.
+The idea of extra dimensions dates back to the original proposals of Kaluza and Klein (\cite{Kaluza,Klein}, and see \cite{goenner04} for a review) to unify the two known successful classical theories of their time, electromagnetic theory with Einstein's general relativity by introducing a compact fifth dimension.
+After a long interlude the revival of interest in extra dimensions started at seventies with the search of fundamental theories of matter and interactions like string theory formulated in more than three space dimensions.
+The presence of the extra dimensions in these theories, however, are forced by mathematical consistency unlike the original proposal of Kaluza-Klein.
+Another attempt with the use of extra dimensions is the so called brane-world models (\cite{rs1,rs2,add,dgp,maartens}) motivated by the string/M-theory to solve particularly the hierarchy problem based on the possibility of the existence of non-compact extra dimensions.
+The observation of the accelerated expansion of the universe (\cite{perlmutter,riess}) is another subject attracting much attention, and the machinery of the extra dimensions are used in this context also (\cite{town03,moham,pahwa11,appel01,bringmann1}).

 Dynamical system approach is a powerful mathematical method to extract information about the global dynamics of a system whose evolution can be described by an autonomous system of differential equations.
-Equations describing the dynamics of the universe can also be cast into the form of dynamical systems by suitable choice of parameters (See \cite{dynreview} and references therein) for the model being considered.
-This method provides a tool for investigating cosmological models through the use of phase space analysis by considering critical points, their stability, attractor behaviour, etc. This kind of analysis can then help one to see whether the model under consideration can provide a time evolution which is reasonable and consistent with the observed properties of the universe, and this may lead to restrict free parameters of the model, and even eliminate some models of the universe.
+Equations describing the dynamics of the universe can also be cast into the form of a dynamical system by suitable choice of parameters (See \cite{dynreview} and references therein).
+This method thus provides a tool for investigating cosmological models through the use of their phase space by considering critical points, their stability, attractor behaviour, etc. This kind of analysis can help one see whether the model under consideration is capable of describing the observed properties of the universe and may lead to restrictions for the free parameters of the model and even eliminate some models.